-The advances in the fields of bioinformatics and systems biology further require improved computational methods for analyzing data, while the ongoing progress in the field of molecular biology is evident and thus influences the development of computer science methods.
-Authors in (Bockenhauer & Bongartz 2007) introduce some key problems in bioinformatics, then discuss the models used to formally describe these problems, and finally analyze the algorithmic approaches used to solve them.
+The advances in the fields of bioinformatics and systems biology furtherly require improved computational methods for analyzing data, while the ongoing progress in the field of molecular biology is evident and thus influences the development of computer science methods.
+Authors in [8] introduce some key problems in bioinformatics, in following discuss the models used to formally describe these problems, and finally analyze the algorithmic approaches used to solve them.

-A deoxyribonucleic acid (DNA) macromolecule can be coded by a sequence over a four-letter alphabet.
-The four letters are A, C, G, and T and code the bases adenine, cytosine, guanine, and thymine, respectively.
-More specifically, DNA sequencing consists in determining the exact order of these bases in a DNA macromolecule.
+A Deoxyribonucleic Acid (DNA) macromolecule can be coded by a sequence over a four-letter alphabet.
+The four letters are A, C, G, and T, and code the bases Adenine, Cytosine, Guanine, and Thymine, respectively.
+More specifically, DNA Sequencing consists in determining the exact order of these bases in a DNA macromolecule.
 As a result, DNA sequencing technology constitutes a vital role in the advancement of molecular biology.
-Compared to previous sequencing aspects, Next-Generation Sequencing (NGS) performs swifter, with significantly lower production costs and much higher throughput in the form of short reads, i.e., short sequences coding portions of DNA macromolecules.
+Compared to previous sequencing aspects, Next-Generation Sequencing (NGS) perform swifter, with significantly lower production costs and much higher throughput in the form of short reads, i.e., short sequences coding portions of DNA macromolecules.

-The remainder of the paper is organized as follows: Sect.
-2 summarizes the history of NGS and provides an overview of the three corresponding problems.
+The remainder of the paper is organized as follows.
+Section 2 summarizes the history of NGS and provides an overview of the three corresponding problems.
 Section 3 discusses Longest Common Prefix along with four different algorithms.
-Likewise, Sects.
-4 and 5 present Longest Common Substring and Longest Common Subsequence, respectively.
-In addition, Sects.
-6 and 7 introduce the details of the implementation of the system (and the respective cloud infrastructure utilized) as well as the experimental results.
-Finally, in Sect.
-8 our concluding remarks, open problems, and future work are introduced.
+Likewise, Sections 4 and 5 present Longest Common Substring and Longest Common Subsequence respectively.
+In addition, Sections 6 and 7 introduce the details of the implementation of the system (and the respective cloud infrastructure utilized) as well as the experimental results.
+Finally, in Section 8 our concluding remarks, open problems, and future work are introduced.